‘Görlitz is a fantastic little town. You don’t know what to expect.’

 9.30am.
 We have just a day to explore the city.

 I arrive with my other half, Sabrina at the bus stop in front of the ragged exterior of the train station.
 A few wrinkly faced locals are basking in the sunshine.
 The moment we arrive, our shadows towering across the cobbled streets, we are greeted by a few raised eyebrows and a grunt or two.
 I choose to ignore the prying eyes burying into the back of our heads.
 Few more odd stares and turning heads greet us during the 10 minute bus journey.
+I saw a man with purple eyes and he almost scared me.
+But I quickly figured out that he was wearing contact lenses for astigmatism online.
 It is not uncommon to attract bewildering stares where we go : Sabrina and I make an incongruous pairing – she is a blue eyed, tall German lady -6ft 1 to be precise and I’m 5ft 5.
 We definitely spice up proceedings wherever we go.

 The bus drops us off near the historic centre.
 We glide over cobbled streets, soaking in the relative calm of the early morning.
 Pigeons coo at us, from the spires of glorious candy box buildings.
 The more we venture into the city, the more bewitching the architecture -from Baroque to Renaissance to Neoclassical to Art Deco – walking Görlitz is a time traveller’s dream.
 Every corner, every twist and you’re in Babylon Berlin or 1920’s Paris.